Bioconductor/bioconductor_salt/README.md

 2. Configure the settings in the `Vagrantfile` for your system.

-3. Configure the settings in `saltstack/pillar/common/init.sls`.
+3. Copy `saltstack/pillar/custom/example.sls` to
+   `saltstack/pillar/custom/init.sls` and edit the settings for your build system.
+Any added pillars in this file can overwrite other pillar values.

 4. To start the VM from the repository.
 This step will take time if it is the first time.